c0D3M/DP/LeetCode/BFS and its variations.md

 Let's see an example
 https://leetcode.com/problems/word-ladder/
 As you can see until forward AND backward queue are non-empty, I am doing a BFS run alternate forward and  backward.
-After BFS run I try to find an intersection of visited set of both direction, If anything common is found , we know shortest path has been found and we return it.
+After BFS run I try to find an intersection of visited set of both direction, If anything common is found , we know shortest path has been found and we return sum of level's.
 Why -1 while return , because common node is found in both direction so we have subtract -1.
 ```
 typedef enum  {